Chemical X (artist): 2013–2021

 The exhibition featured collaborations with Hayden Kays (Dollar, Euro, X, Yen) and Schoony (The Spirit of Ecstasy - featuring Cara Delevingne).

-In June 2018, Chemical X donated a pieces entitle Rush to the drug testing charity The Loop to auction to help raise funds.
+In June 2018, Chemical X donated a piece entitled Rush to the drug-testing charity The Loop to be auctioned to raise funds.

-Later the same year Chemical X moved the Ecstasy Collection to Los Angeles, California in the United States.
+Later that year, Chemical X moved the Ecstasy Collection to Los Angeles, California.

 Whilst in Los Angeles Chemical X encountered the houseless community in Skid Row.
 This led him to devise the installation 'Skid Rodeo Drive' as a response.

 Juxtapoz magazine quoted Chemical X as saying, "I find Rodeo Drive pretty offensive, but Skid Row is just obscene.
 Not the community, but the fact that these places exist in the same town only a few miles apart.
 Luxury and poverty side by side is a very uncomfortable but powerful image."

-Working with the Los Angeles Community Action Network, on May 30, 2019, Chemical X and his team installed 12 four person tents into San Julian in the Skid Row district.
+Working with the Los Angeles Community Action Network, Chemical X and his team installed 12 four-person tents on San Julian in the Skid Row district on 30 May 2019.
 Each tent was covered in the livery of a luxury brand with a retail presence on Rodeo Drive in Beverly Hills.
 The houseless community helped install the work and occupied the tents whilst being filmed and photographed for their reactions and those of local residents.
 Once completed, the tents were donated to the Skid Row community.

 Following the Skid Row installation, Chemical X exhibited the Ecstasy Collection in the Tower Records building on Sunset Strip in West Hollywood in a show entitled CXLA which took place on 9 and 10 November 2019.

 Skid Row resident, Pepper, takes part in Skid Rodeo Drive pt.2.

-In February 2020 Chemical X returned to Skid Row to make the second part of the Skid Rodeo Drive installation.
+In February 2020, Chemical X returned to Skid Row to create the second part of the Skid Rodeo Drive installation.
 This installation featured a single tent pitched in a different location each day for a week, starting in Skid Row and moving across the city of Los Angeles completing the work on Rodeo Drive.

 Each tent was accompanied by an individual occupant - a person who was genuinely experiencing houselessness - and who was anonymised via a flesh coloured mask that covered their head.

 The work consisted of a series of videos entitled 'From The Row To Rodeo' interviewing passing members of the public about their interpretation of the work's meaning.
 The installation began on San Pedro in DTLA, and continued via City Hall, Echo Park, Route 101, The Frieze Art Fair, The Hollywood Walk of Fame, Fairfax and finally Rodeo Drive.
 Prior to the final installation, Beverly Hills Police informed the artist that pitching a tent on Rodeo Drive would result in his immediate arrest.
 Subsequently, Chemical X hired three flatbed trucks, pitched a tent on each of them and drove along Rodeo Drive but was not arrested.
 The event was reported by NBC and CBS.